-Two interesting questions pulsed into my inbox today:
+Two interesting questions about memory improvement books pulsed into my inbox today:

 I’m reading your book for the 3rd time – much faster this time, of course.
 If I understand correctly, we should use images and actions to remind us of the pronunciation and meaning.